-For Missouri SW-PBS elementary and middle schools using SWIS the percentage of students with 0-1 referrals are slightly less than the SWIS national averages of 91.37% and 84.46% respectively.
+For Missouri SW-PBS elementary and middle schools using SWIS, the percentage of students with 0-1 referrals are slightly less than the SWIS national averages of 91.9% and 86.7% respectively.

-Missouri SW-PBS high schools and K-8 buildings have a greater percentage of students with 0-1 referrals than the SWIS national averages.
+Missouri SW-PBS high schools and K-8 buildings have a greater percentage of students with 0-1 referrals than the SWIS national averages of 80% and 84.92% respectively.